input-output-hk/partner-chains-smart-contracts/docs/README.md

 - signature can be verified with the submitted public keys of committee members, and the concatenated and hashed value of these keys correspond to the one saved on-chain
 - list of public keys does not contain duplicates
-- if `lastMerkleRoot` is specified, the UTxO with the given roothash is referenced in the transaction as a reference input
+- if `previousMerkleRoot` is specified, the UTxO with the given roothash is referenced in the transaction as a reference input

 Validator script verifies the following: